LearnOnDemandSystems/docs/lod/cloud-credential-pool.md

 ### Basic Information

-1. **Name**: The name of the pool, as shown in Lab on Demand administration pages.
+1. **Name**: The name of the pool, as shown in Skillable Studio administration pages.
 1. **Display Name**: The display name will be shown in the lab instructions, to lab users.
 1. **Description**: A description of the credentials in the pool.
 1. **Organization**: Select the organization with access to manage the pool.